When the world is forced to shut down due to the COVID-19 pandemic, the subscription box customer relationship management trend continues to rise.

 - Sizing: all of the products are samples or travel size, you may only get one usage out of the item.

 Overall, I would recommend a subscription box to anyone, especially because there is one for every niche in the market.
 As a customer, the subscription box makes me feel strongly connected to a company.
-It excites me to check every month what surprises arrives to my mailbox.
+It excites me to check every month what surprises arrive in my mailbox.

 Customer-centric companies can use this trend to grow their relationships in a new and exciting way.